PanHyridae/Simple-Reminder-Android/README.md

-# Ping - A Simple Reminder App for Android
+# A Simple Reminder App for Android
-Ping (formerlly Remember for Android) is a simple and quick reminder app that will create a Persistant Notification on your device at a specified time.
+Remember is a simple and quick reminder app that will create a Persistant Notification on your device.
 Unlike most Reminder apps, this one is made for quick access, and quick use rather than long lists or long recurring reminders.
+This app is also in the process of being rewritten as "Ping", but may not be completed in time due to college and other projects.

 Libraries used:
 <a href="https://github.com/afollestad/material-dialogs" >Material Dialogs by Aidan Follestad</a>.